Autofill Help

 Type = JavaScript

-This tells Autofill to wait 2000 milliseconds (2 seconds) before executing the JavaScript code.
-If you want to increase the delay, then change 2000
+Value = This tells Lightning Autofill to wait 2000 milliseconds (2 seconds) before executing the JavaScript code.
+If you want to increase the delay, then change2000

 to a larger number.